Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

         >    mv playground/_YourNewFileName_.md .

-    *   If your file isn't reachable via some link occuring in one of the other `*.md` files, it is dead.
+    *   If your file isn't reachable via some link occurring in one of the other `*.md` files, it is dead.
 Or at least as good as dead.
 There is a good chance that nobody ever reads your text.
         So there should always be at least one link to it in the other